collective/collective.taskqueue/README.rst

   with *payload=None*.

 ``queue`` *(optional, default=configured-default)*
-  An optional queue name, when queueing tasks for non-default queues.
+  An optional queue name, when more than one queue is registered.